 Finally, if you need the assistance of a librarian, fill out one of Research Request Forms to have a library staff member assist you with a research question.
 Please note that all requests are answered in the order in which they have been received and may take 4-8 weeks to be completed.

 In addition to our online resources, CLP-Main houses a wealth of physical materials in the Local History Department.
-While the room is currently closed to the public, visitors may ask a staff member to retrieve most items on their behalf.
+Visitors may access the Third Floor by using the Public Elevator.
 The Local History Department’s collections include the following:

 Business & Biographical Index: This card file lists references to Pittsburgh businesses and individuals mentioned in city and county histories published in the early 20th century.